quantlabio/quantlab/CONTRIBUTING.md

 You can also use the installer from the [Node.js](https://nodejs.org) website.

-## Installing JupyterLab
+## Installing QuantLab

-JupyterLab requires Jupyter Notebook version 4.2 or later.
+QuantLab requires Jupyter Notebook version 4.2 or later.

 If you use ``conda``, you can install it as: